BlueprintAIAssistant Documentation

 Node Tracking

-Every node created by add_node, discovered by get_blueprint_info, or selected by get_selected_nodes is assigned a short ID: N1, N2, N3, etc.
+Every node created by add node, discovered by get blueprint info, or selected by get selected nodes is assigned a short ID: N1, N2, N3, etc.

-• Storage: TMap<FString, TWeakObjectPtr<UEdGraphNode>> in FActionRegistry
+• Storage: TMap<FString, TWeakObjectPtr<UEdGraphNode in FActionRegistry

 • Deduplication: If the same node pointer is tracked again, returns the existing ID